The Dog Brain: CBD as a Neuroprotectant

 THC Versus Cannabis

 THC is the most notorious constituent of the cannabis plant due to its psychoactive properties.
-When the cannabis plant is consumed, or smoked specifically, the THC (tetrahydrocannabinol) moves from the lungs into the bloodstream.
+When the cannabis plant is consumed or more specifically, when it is smoked, the THC (tetrahydrocannabinol) moves from the lungs into the bloodstream.
 The blood carries the compound from the lungs to the brain resulting in the ‘high’ sensation.

 CBD, or Cannabidiol, is much different than THC in this aspect.
 That’s part of the reason the shift in research is moving from THC to CBD.
 In this shift, the medicinal uses for cannabis have expanded exponentially.
 CBD still interacts with the brain, but with different receptors, also resulting in a therapeutic effect.